This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Puppy owners are often concerned about how diet affects growth – and for good reason.
 Puppies need a nutritionally balanced diet to avoid stunted growth.

 Specially formulated puppy food is the best option to provide this, but it’s not essential.
-As long as your puppy is getting enough vital nutrients and minerals, slightly underfeeding or switching to adult food a bit too soon isn’t going to severely affect growth.
+As long as your puppy is getting enough vital nutrients and minerals, slightly underfeeding or switching to adult food a bit too soon isn’t going to severely affect growth or their eventual size.

 Note: You shouldn’t switch to adult food based on size.
-This decision is dependent on the dog’s age and whether it has stopped growing, which is why it’s best to consult your vet.
+This decision depends on the dog’s age and whether they have stopped growing, so it’s best to consult your vet.

 Worm Infestation